Matej-Chmel/get-verified-commits/README.md

 - Enter your GitHub no-reply email.
 - You can skip the Comment entry by pressing Enter.
 - Okay.
-- Think of a passphrase and enter it.
+- Think of a passphrase, remember it and enter it.

 The passphrase must consist of at least 8 characters, one of which must be a number or special character.

 ## Get your signing key